kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/jwt/access_control.md

 In your output the `kubernetes.io/serviceaccount/service-account.uid` claim will be different than displayed here.
 {{% /notice %}}

-The most important claims for this guide are the *iss* claim and the *sub* claim.
+The most important claims for this guide are the **iss** claim and the **sub** claim.
 We will use these claims later to verify the identity of the JWT.

-### Configuring Gloo to verify service account JWT
+### Retrieve the Kubernetes API server public key

-To get the public key to verify service accounts, use this command:
+Let's get the public key that the Kubernetes API server uses to  verify service accounts:

 ```shell
 minikube ssh sudo cat /var/lib/minikube/certs/sa.pub | tee public-key.pem
 ```

 This command will output the public key, and will save it to a file called `public-key.pem`.
+The content of the `public-key.pem` file key should look similar to the following:

 ```text
 -----BEGIN PUBLIC KEY-----
 MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA4XbzUpqbgKbDLngsLp4b